Joseph Stalin was a Russian politician and the dictatorial leader of the Soviet Union from the mid-1920s until his death in 1953.

 Stalin played little role in the October Revolution that elevated the Bolsheviks to power.
-After 1917 he served in the Bolshevik government as People’s Commissar for Nationalities.
-He held this post until 1922 when he became General Secretary of the party.
-It was a seemingly insignificant position that no other leading Bolsheviks wanted – however it allowed Stalin to build a power base by recruiting allies and appointing them to government positions.
+After 1917, he served in the Bolshevik government as People’s Commissar for Nationalities.
+He held this post until 1922 when he was appointed General Secretary of the party.
+This was a seemingly insignificant position no other leading Bolsheviks wanted – but it allowed Stalin to build a power base by recruiting allies and appointing them to government positions.

-Stalin’s policy priorities were not building a ‘worker’s paradise’ or a classless society, but protecting Russia from war and invasion.
+Stalin’s policy priorities were not building a ‘worker’s paradise’ or a classless society but protecting Russia from war and invasion.
 “We are fifty or a hundred years behind the advanced countries,” Stalin told his people.
 “We must make good this distance in ten years.
 Either we do it, or they will crush us.”
 In 1928, Stalin launched the first of two ambitious five-year plans to modernise and industrialise the Soviet economy.
 These programs brought rapid progress – but also significant death and suffering.
 Stalin’s decision to nationalise agricultural production dispossessed millions of peasants, forcing them from their land to labour on gigantic state-run collective farms.
 Grain was sold abroad to finance Soviet industrial projects, leading to food shortages and disastrous famines in the mid-1930s.
-Soviet Russia was dragged into the 20th century, transforming from a backward agrarian empire into a modern industrial superpower – but this came at extraordinary human cost.
+Soviet Russia was dragged into the 20th century, transforming from a backward agrarian empire into a modern industrial superpower – but this came at an extraordinary human cost.

 Despite Soviet Russia’s rapid modernisation, Hitler had a low opinion of Stalin, calling him a “cunning caucasian”.
 According to Hitler, Soviet progress had occurred in spite of, not because of Stalin.
 “Stalin is a clerk”, Hitler said in 1941, “and he has never stopped being a clerk”.
-As we have seen, Hitler loathed communism and those who preached and practiced it.
+As we have seen, Hitler loathed communism and those who preached and practised it.
 As early as 1934, the Nazi leader predicted a “final battle between German race ideals and pan-Slav [Russian] mass ideals”.
-The ultimate goal of this war was lebensraum, or control of the eastern territories.
+The ultimate goal of this war was lebensraum or control of the eastern territories.
 “We alone can conquer the great continental space,” Hitler said, “and it will be done by us singly and alone, not through a pact with Moscow.”
 Yet Hitler also knew it would be years before the German economy and military would be strong enough to launch such a battle.
 Stalin was aware of Hitler’s aims and came to consider Nazi Germany to be the most pressing military threat to Soviet Russia.
 Both leaders trod carefully through the mid-1930s, careful not to provoke the other into a conflict – but pursuing policies of rearmament and military strengthening, in preparation for a war both knew was inevitable.

 1. Joseph Stalin began life as a trainee priest, before becoming involved in radical politics and revolutionary groups.